 It’s a really hot day and you walk around all day and your thighs rub together… At the beginning, it’s all right, as long as you don’t walk too long.
 But the spectrum of chafing is lying in wait.
 When you’re away on a vacation, with little time to see and do everything, you don’t want to have to spend a day locked up in your hostel room, in your undies, with your thighs whitened with cream and walking like a cowboy!

-Most of us, PS or not, man or woman, experienced the major discomfort of super chafed inner thighs and are still on the hunt for a solution.
+Most of us, man or woman, have experienced the major discomfort of super chafed inner thighs and are still on the hunt for a solution.

 Ointments, remedies, gel, etc.